sadhanaavasarala/learning-library/workshops/ttc-dev-ops-starter-kit/LabGuide100.md

     ![](images/100/Picture100-4.png)

-- If all your services are not visible, **click** on the **Customize Dashboard**, you can add services to the dashboard by clicking **Show.** For this workshop, you will want to ensure that you are showing at least the **Application Container, Developer and Storage** cloud services.
+- If all your services are not visible, **click** on the **Customize Dashboard**, you can add services to the dashboard by clicking **Show.** For this workshop, you will want to ensure that you are showing at least the **Application Container, Container, Developer and Storage** cloud services.
 If you do not want to see a specific service, click **Hide**

     ![](images/100/Picture100-5.png)